karimovaSvetlana/MLOps/README.md

-# MLOps
+# App
-HW for MLOps in HSE FTDA
+Project within MLOps subject in HSE

 !
 All the code is checked with `flake8` and formatted with `black`